How an Irish town became home for an animation powerhouse | Taiwan News | 2021/04/10

 Often, their surroundings play directly into the films.
 On a recent day, a stroll in Kilkenny’s Millennium Forest — planted 20 years ago with native trees — had Moore, contemplating the layers of sediment and history beneath him, musing about a possible “Wolfwalkers” spinoff.

 Increasingly, they’re finding a flock of animators from across Europe eager to follow in their footsteps, as Ireland’s answer to Japan’s Studio Ghibli.
 For “Wolfwalkers,” Moore showed the storyboard artists the intensely period-appropriate horror film “The Witch” for inspiration.
-One artist got so into capturing the era that she animated constellations as they were in 1650.
+One artist got so into capturing the era that she drew constellations as they were in the 1650 sky.

 “When people come here, they’re taking a risk,” says Young.
 “They’re coming to live in your small town.
 You better have work for the when they get here.”

 With a now teeming staff, the earlier, scrappier days of Cartoon Saloon are still vivid to the founders.
-When the Oscar nomination for “The Secret of Kells” — to be followed five years later by another for “Song of the Sea” — they were in a meeting working out how to stay financial afloat for the next two months.
+When their first Oscar nomination was announced, for “The Secret of Kells,” they were in a meeting working out how to stay financial afloat for the next two months.

 “We survived, but it was tough times,” recalls Young.
 “At the early stage, the mistake we made was thinking: If we’ve got money, we’re hiring artists.
 I think what we needed was a few more account-types.”